ckeditor/ckeditor5/docs/features/read-only.md

 The editor provides the following API to manage the read-only mode:

-* {@link module:core/editor/editor~Editor#isReadOnly} is a getter and observable that allows you to check the `isReadOnly` value and react to its changes,
+* {@link module:core/editor/editor~Editor#isReadOnly} is a read-only, observable property that allows you to check the `isReadOnly` value and react to its changes,
-* {@link module:core/editor/editor~Editor#enableReadOnlyMode `Editor#enableReadOnlyMode( featureId )`} Turns on the read-only mode on the editor by creating a lock by given feature.
+* {@link module:core/editor/editor~Editor#enableReadOnlyMode `Editor#enableReadOnlyMode( featureId )`} Turns on the read-only mode on the editor by creating a lock with given unique id.
 * {@link module:core/editor/editor~Editor#disableReadOnlyMode `Editor#disableReadOnlyMode( featureId )`} removes the read-only lock from the editor.
 The editor becomes editable when no lock is present on the editor anymore.

 ## Hiding toolbar in read-only mode